tpm

 2. Is the management behind the project?
 Most CMMS projects fail as the management are not pushing it or do not give enough budget for implementation

-3. What do you want to track with the CMMS Product
+3. What do you want to track with the system?

 - Is it enough to track assets history - to identify problematic assets and protect your investment?